 How many staff members in a school can register for 360 safe tool?

 There is no limit to the number of people who can access the tool, in fact we encourage a team approach to using the tool and reviewing each aspect.
 The Administrator can add users under "my account".

 How do I register my school to use 360 degree safe tool?

 You should use the registration page.
 Schools/academies in England can register automatically by using their DfE number or postcode.
 If the school/academy is already registered the tool will tell you that this is the case.
 If you do not know who the Administrator is, or if the person is no longer at the school/academy you can ask for a new person to be made Administrator in their place.
 You should request this from the enquiries tab in the tool or by email to firstname.lastname@example.org.

-If you do not have a DfE number, if the tool cannot find your school/academy, or you are a school in Northern Ireland you can register manually.
+If you do not have a DfE number, if the tool cannot find your school/academy, or you are a school in Northern Ireland or an international school you can register manually.
 The registration will need approval and this can take up to 5 days, but is usually done much sooner.